ClickHouse/ClickHouse/docs/en/sql-reference/statements/detach.md

 DETACH TABLE|VIEW [IF EXISTS] [db.]name [PERMANENTLY] [ON CLUSTER cluster]
 ```

-Detaching does not delete the data or metadata for the table or view.
+Detaching does not delete the data or metadata for the table or materialized view.
 If the table or view was not detached `PERMANENTLY`, on the next server launch the server will read the metadata and recall the table/view again.
 If the table or view was detached `PERMANENTLY`, there will be no automatic recall.

 Whether the table was detached permanently or not, in both cases you can reattach it using the [ATTACH](../../sql-reference/statements/attach.md).
 System log tables can be also attached back (e.g. `query_log`, `text_log`, etc).
 Other system tables can't be reattached.
 On the next server launch the server will recall those tables again.